camicontr/SurgicalCubePose/README.md

 * Clone this repository: `git clone https://github.com/camicontr/SurgicalCubePose.git`
 * You need to download the `sphere/` which contains the data of the position of the instrument tip in the (x, y, z) axes in mm for three sphere fit experiments  [here](https://drive.google.com/drive/folders/1E_RvevjmIQaYquqwyUEOO_2DNnOohgSj?usp=sharing).
+* Run `Recontruction.py` for read the data and fit the sphere, can chance the example between 1, 2 or 3.

 A visualization of the point cloud in addition to the sphere model obtained